chinsingh/getJabbed/README.md

 # Get Jabbed
-Get Jabbed is a python application which can help you in booking the vaccine by checking for slots continuously and opening COWIN as soon as its available.
+Get Jabbed is an application which can help you in booking the vaccine by checking for slots continuously and opening COWIN as soon as its available.

 #### What is it not
 It is NOT a replacement or an alternative to COWIN.